|Developer||Vaughn "Drathy" Royko (firstname.lastname@example.org)|

 - Modding and Steam Workshop support.

-- Play in turn-based (default) or real-time modes.
+- Play in turn-based (default), simulated turn-based (multiplayer only), or real-time modes.

 - Character customization.